41-0/41sSmartFunctions/README.md

 **The Essential Macro Script Library for TWoW**

+> [!IMPORTANT]
+> SuperWoW is required for this addon to function.<BR>
-**Note: This AddOn is compatible with the English Client ONLY.
+> This AddOn is compatible with the English Client ONLY.
 Spell names and aura checks are hardcoded in English.**

 <BR>